📊 Replace Google Analytics with warehouse analytics.

 December 31, 2020

-The concept of data control has become a big topic over the last few years, especially as it relates to customer data.
+Data control is more important than ever, especially as it relates to customer data.
 It’s increasingly discussed by companies, often at the C-suite and board levels, and the issue is top of mind for consumers.
-Data control is such an important topic that some companies have built their entire value proposition on top of it.
-But what exactly does it mean to have control over your data?
+In fact, data control is such an important topic that some companies have built their entire value proposition on top of it.
+But what exactly does it mean to have control over your customer data?

-According to Merriam Webster, to have control means to exercise restraining or directing influence over, or to have power over.
-So, how does this apply to data?
-In this post, we argue that there are three aspects to having power or authority over data:
+According to Merriam Webster, to have control (over anything) means to exercise restraining or directing influence over, or to have power over.
+So, what is data control?
+Data control is comprised of three intregral aspects:

 - Data access aperture